Skip to Content

 • Salt.

 We kept our spice profile very simple.
-Ground coriander, ground cloves, or cinnamon sticks can also be used.
+You can also use ground coriander, ground cloves, or cinnamon sticks.
 There’s so much flavor in this dish that you don’t need a lot of salt and pepper either.

 Ingredients to Make Tacos

 • White Corn Tortillas.
 These have a slightly different flavor and are the most traditional for this dish.
-You can use yellow corn but I don’t recommend flour tortillas for this recipe since they have a tendency to puff up when fried.
+You can use yellow corn but I don’t recommend flour tortillas for this recipe since they tend to puff up when fried.

 • Cotija Cheese.
-A white, aged Mexican salty, crumbly cheese made from cow’s milk and named after the town of Cotija, Michoacán.
-While it is in a class of its own, you can substitute it with queso fresco, quesadilla cheese, or even Monterey Jack Cheese if you cannot find this addictive cheese at your grocery store.
+A white, aged Mexican salty, crumbly cheese works great with these tacos.
+You can substitute it with queso fresco, quesadilla cheese, or even Monterey Jack Cheese if you cannot find this addictive cheese at your grocery store.

 • Onions and Cilantro.
 For garnish.
 Red onions would add a beautiful color.